MicrosoftEdge/enterprise-mode-site-list-portal/README.md

-# Enterprise Mode web tool
+# Enterprise Mode Site List Portal
-This project contains the source code of the Enterprise Mode web tool\*, a utility to help govern the process of site list management in a scalable manner.
+This project contains the source code of the Enterprise Mode Site List Portal, a utility to help govern the process of site list management in a scalable manner.

-\* *Name pending*

 ## Code of Conduct